The impact of service change on doctors' training

 What did the research involve?

 The research was undertaken by UCL Research Department of Medical Education.
 Phase 1 involved expert interviews with senior leads responsible for service change across the four countries of the UK.
 Phase 2 involved an in-depth examination of three case studies who were undergoing service change.
-At these sites researchers interviewed doctors in training, clinical & educational supervisors and trust leadership.
+At these sites researchers interviewed doctors in training, clinical and educational supervisors and trust leadership.